 - During the course of our initial conversation, he mentioned his mother at least 6 times.
 Now I love my mother as much as the next guy, but he is 49 YEARS OLD!
 And the length of the conversation?
 10 minutes.
 One mention every 1:40, quite the average.

 - He left, and then showed up later after changing in the hotel.
 Still the biking tights, but a different biking shirt (bright orange this time).
 This get-up he wore over to the Louvre.
-Yes, that Louvre, Mona Lisa, world’s most famous museum, blah, blah, blah.
+Yes, that Louvre: Mona Lisa, Venus de Milo, the world’s most famous museum.

-- This morning (still another full day away from any sort of riding), he shows up in the first bike shirt (from plane fame) and tights (can’t/won’t determine if these are the same ones).
+- Two mornings later (still another full day away from any sort of riding), he showed up in the first bike shirt (from plane fame) and tights (can’t/won’t determine if these are the same ones).
 This time he added another nice touch — he was wearing his helmet, for god’s sake.
 Why?
 I have no idea.
 He would have worn it out to buy some food as well, but Nico advised he should remove it since people liked to throw eggs at such a spectacle.
 Not getting the sarcasm, he looked alarmed and quickly, though reluctantly, removed the safety apparatus.

 - Oh, and he has terrible breath.